Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction: Methodology

 where $\epsilon\sim$ \textit{Uniform}$(0,1)$, $t\in \mathbb{R}^+$ indicates the temperature for the concrete distribution.
+After relaxation, the binary entries $(i, j)$ sampled from a Bernoulli distribution are converted into a deterministic function of $\pi_{i,j}$ and $\epsilon$.
 With $t\textgreater0$, the function is smoothed with a well-defined gradient $\frac{\partial\mathrm{Ber}(\pi_{i,j})}{\partial \pi_{i,j}}$ that enables the optimization of learnable subgraph structure during the training process.
 The subgraph structure after the concrete relaxation is a weighted fully connected graph, which is computationally expensive.
 We hence drop the edges of the subgraph with a probability of less than 0.5 and get the refined graph $\mathcal{G}_{sub}^{'} = (V, E^{'})$.
-Subsequently, we perform the $L$-layer GCNs~\cite{kipf2016semi} on the refined subgraph with pretrained node features to obtain its global representation $\mathbf{h}_{sub}$ as follows:
+Subsequently, we perform the $L$-layer GCNs~\cite{kipf2016semi} on the refined subgraph with pre-trained node features to obtain its global representation $\mathbf{h}_{sub}$ as follows:

 where the initial $h^0=\mathbf{X}$ and $\sigma(\cdot)$ represents the activation function. $f(\cdot)$ denotes the feature transformation operation.